kaysal/cloud-networking/Multicloud/hybrid-svpc/readme.md

 ## Step 2
-Run this script using gcloud `application_default_credentials` on a user account (Shared VPC Admin) that has the following roles at organization level:
+Run Terraform using gcloud `application_default_credentials` on a user account (Shared VPC Admin) that has the following roles at organization level:
 - Compute Shared VPC Admin

 Run the following command to sign in as Shared VPC Admin